raceintospace/raceintospace/README.md

 You need CMake, which is readily obtained from [Homebrew](http://mxcl.github.com/homebrew/), which you probably have anyway.
-Homebrew also has a nice Boost package that doesn't cause any runtime linkage issues, so install that too:
+Homebrew also has a nice Boost package that doesn't cause any runtime linkage issues, so install that along with SDL:

-    $ brew install cmake boost
+    $ brew install cmake boost sdl

 CMake automatically handles the other dependencies using the stuff in `lib/`.
 Mac OS X sometimes includes libpng, and sometimes it doesn't, so we build our